 Some organizations have relied on the assumption that because they have software for managing real estate leases, they were prepared for compliance.
 What they failed to realize is that much of the information required for a correct lease classification is not usually abstracted from the lease today.
 In addition, much of the required information, like the net present value of the asset, or borrowing rates, isn’t in the lease at all.
 The bottom line is that collecting, and auditing required lease data is likely a bigger challenge than expected.
 Getting to work on it soon is essential.

-Real estate leases may represent the highest dollar value, but often equipment and other leases far outnumber them.
+Real estate leases may represent the highest dollar value, but often equipment and other leases, like embedded leases, far outnumber them.
 Equipment leases are less likely to be centrally managed if they are even tracked in a system at all.
 In some cases, many department-level managers can approve non-real estate leases, and each may be operating under a different set of controls.
 Enough time should be allotted to evaluating non-real estate leases and putting systems in place to administer them in alignment with the compliance requirements.

 Because the road to compliance runs through a variety of different functions, organizations must take great care to engage in information sharing and involve the right subject matter experts.
 The most successful organizations define each role carefully and set up internal communications plans to keep everyone informed and on task.